souravkaushik-dev/dottunes/README.md

 # dottunes

-Unlock the full potential of music: Stream effortlessly with one app!
+Unleash the power of music: Stream, play, and enjoy your favorites seamlessly with just one app!

 ---

 ## Features

 <center>

-Online Song Search With Suggestions <br/>
-Streaming Support <br/>
+Online Song Search with Instant Suggestions <br/> Streaming Support for All Your Favorite Tracks <br/>
-Offline Listening Support <br/>
-Import & Export Your Data And Never Lose It <br/>
-Add Custom Playlists With Link <br/>
+  Offline Listening Mode for On-the-Go Music <br/> Import & Export Your Music Library, Never Lose Your Data <br/> Create Custom Playlists with Easy Link Integration <br/>
-Optimized Sound Experience <br/>
-Lyrics Support <br/>
-No Ads <br/>
-No Subscriptions <br/>
-Inbuilt Updater <br/>
-13 Supported Languages <br/>
-Material UI & Accent Colors & Dynamic Colors (Android 12+) <br/>
+  Optimized Sound Quality for an Enhanced Listening Experience <br/> Lyrics Display to Sing Along with Your Music <br/> Completely Ad-Free Experience <br/> No Hidden Subscriptions or Fees <br/> Inbuilt Updater for Seamless App Improvements <br/> Supports 13 Languages for a Global Audience <br/> Material UI with Accent & Dynamic Colors (Android 12+) <br/>

 </center>